crescent-network/crescent/docs/cli/liquidity.md

 ## Orders

-Query for all orders in the pair
+Query for all orders made by an orderer or in the pair.

+Usage

 ```bash
 orders